TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 ```

 #### 4. Generate report
-To summarize the results (a necessary step for visualization), run
+To summarize the results (a necessary step for visualization), run:
 ```bash
 make summary
 ```
-It will generate a file named `summary.json` in the root folder, which contains the results of all benchmarks.
+This will generate `summary.json` in the root folder, which contains results from **both** Julia optimizers (OMEinsumContractionOrders) and Python optimizers (cotengra).
+All cotengra optimizer names are prefixed with `cotengra_` for easy identification.

 To visualize the results, [typst](https://typst.app/) >= 0.13 is required.
 After installing typst just run
 ```bash